techidaily/site-games-able/source/_posts/1719160774357-make-a-statement-in-gaming-big-box-backdrops.md

  You don’t want to have to use a mouse to open Big Box every time your start the device running your cabinet.
 It’s preferable if you can dive right into your arcade cabinet’s frontend with as few steps as possible.
 Fortunately, Big Box makes it happen if your arcade cabinet is powered by Windows.

  First, be sure that the device powering your arcade cabinet automatically logs into your account.
-For example, there are a few[ways to automatically sign into your account in Windows 10](https://www.makeuseof.com/automatically-sign-user-in-windows-10/) .
+For example, there are a few [ways to automatically sign into your account in Windows 10](https://www.makeuseof.com/automatically-sign-user-in-windows-10/) .
 Whatever operating system you are using, be sure it automatically logs in every time the device starts.

  Next, start Big Box from LaunchBox.
 Then, go to **System > Options > General > Enable Using Big Box as the Windows Shell > Yes.** The next time you reboot your device, Big Box will replace the Windows shell.
 If you need to get into Windows, you can still close Big Box via the Task Manager to gain access to Windows again.